Ewiiaapaayp Band of Kumeyaay Indians: Economic development

 In 2006, the tribe formed Leaning Rock Water, a company providing bottled drinking water.

 Education

-The reservation's small exclave that's completely surrounded by the Alpine, California CDP is served by the Alpine Union Elementary School District and Grossmont Union High School District, while the rest of the reservation is served by the Mountain Empire Unified School District.
+The reservation's small exclave that is completely surrounded by the Alpine, California CDP is served by the Alpine Union Elementary School District and Grossmont Union High School District, while the rest of the reservation is served by the Mountain Empire Unified School District.

 Activities

 The reservation hosts an annual three-day celebration, the Ewiiaapaayp Gathering, at Thing Valley ranch during the last week of July.
 Gates are opened, and the public is welcome.
 The gathering features birdsongs, basket weaving, acorn processing and other cultural demonstrations, camping, peon games, and a barbecue.